phuse-org/LinkedDataEducation/doc/StudyURI.md

 # Proposed Structure

 ## Parent URI
 The URI contains an unique, machine readable value (UUID) that is stable over time.
-It can be recreated based on known data fed into the hashing algorithm (ie, it is not a randomly generated UUID or UUID based on a changing timestamp).
+It can be recreated based on known data provided to the hashing algorithm (ie, it is not a randomly generated UUID or UUID based on a changing timestamp).
 The known date is the title on the study protocol (on the date that the UUID is generated) and the date in format YYYY-MM-DD.

 ## Create the Study UUID
 This example uses a study donated to the PhUSE organization.
 The study title is strippled of all white space, combined with the date the UUID is created, and hashed using the SHA1 algorithm.
 Spaces are removed due to potential variability in leading and trailing whitespace as well as inconsistent spacing between words.